-Tonight – December 10, 2016 – watch for the planet Mercury, sometimes called the most elusive planet, in the west after sunset.
-Mercury is the innermost planet of the solar system and never strays far from the sun in Earth’s sky.
+Tonight – November 23, 2017 – watch for the planet Mercury, which lurks a short hop beneath the planet Saturn in the western sky after sunset.
+Mercury, sometimes called the most elusive planet, is the innermost planet of the solar system and never strays far from the sun in Earth’s sky.
 For much of the time, this world is lost in the sun’s glare.
-But right now is a good time to catch Mercury, because Mercury is on the verge of its greatest evening elongation, when it’ll appear at its greatest angular distance from the setting sun.
-Depending on where you live worldwide, Mercury will reach its greatest elongation on December 10 or 11.
+But right now is a pretty good time to catch Mercury, because Mercury is swinging to its greatest evening elongation, or its greatest angular distance from the setting sun.
+Depending on where you live worldwide, Mercury will reach its greatest elongation on November 23 or 24.

-Mercury has been in our evening sky since October 27, 2016.
-Its evening reign will end on December 28 when the planet crosses (more or less) between us and the sun and thus enters the morning sky (it won’t pass directly between us and the sun this time, by the way; if it did there’d be a Mercury transit, like the one last May).
+Mercury first entered our evening sky on October 8, 2017.
+Its evening reign will end on December 13, 2017, when the planet crosses (more or less) between us and the sun and thus enters the morning sky (it won’t pass directly between us and the sun this time, by the way; if it did there’d be a Mercury transit, like the one in May 2016).

-At its greatest evening elongation (December 11 at about 5 UTC), Mercury swings to a maximum of 21o east of the sun.
+At its greatest evening elongation (November 24 at about 0 UTC), Mercury reaches a maximum of 22o east of the sun.
 For reference, your fist at an arm length spans about 10o of sky.